Alcohol and sleep

 Having trouble sleeping?
 Find out why alcohol makes you tired and how alcohol could be contributing to your sleepless nights.

-Several sleepless nights have an impact on our day-to-day mental health, for example, on our mood, concentration and decision-making.
+Several sleepless nights can have an impact on your day-to-day mental function - for example, your mood, concentration and decision-making.

 Arming yourself with strategies and tips can help you or a loved one take small steps towards big results.

 Roehrs, T. and Roth, T., (2001) Sleep, sleepiness, and alcohol use.
 Alcohol research and Health, 25(2), pp.101-109.

 Simou, E., Britton, J., & Leonardi-Bee, J. (2018).
 Alcohol and the risk of sleep apnoea: a systematic review and meta-analysis.
 Sleep medicine, 42, 38–46. https://doi.org/10.1016/j.sleep.2017.12.005